 3rd party coverage and State Fund insurance

-There are also restrictions on what may or may not be deferred under the Short Film/New Media agreements.
+There are also restrictions on what may or may not be deferred under the SPA/New Media agreements.
 Pay items such as meal penalties and double overtime cannot be deferred in any situation, which means you should plan your payroll and insurance options carefully if you will be working long hours.